Registration deadline: 10 June

 2.3 FRET-based measurement of enzymatic peptide cleavage and its inhibition

 2.4 Hands-on computational session: Visualization of protein-ligand interactions

 The course will be given in English.
 The maximum number of participants is 15.
 The course material will consist of book chapters and/or research articles to be read before the course starts.
 The students will also prepare a presentation of 5 - 10 min to be held the first day of the course.

 More detailed course information and schedule will be given to participants after signing up.

 Participation all 5 days is mandatory.
-Grades (A - F or passed (≥B)/not passed, depending on your home institution) is given based on the presentation (20%) and on scores in daily questionnaires (80%).
+A passing grade in the course, based on the presentation (20%) and on scores in daily questionnaires (80%), gives 2 ECTS credits.

 If you apply close to the deadline 10th of June (later than 31st of May), please contact the course coordinators.
 They can also provide further information about the course.